SandeshBashyal/App_Agri/README.md

-# Apps
+# App_Agri
-I want to add my apps in this website: apps.lichal.com
+This is the project that will be deployed in the website: apps.lichal.com